mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 -	File Importation Method:

-File names with their respective extensions (e.g., .csv, .txt) have been provided for data reading.
+File names with their respective extensions have been provided for data reading.
 It is assumed that the data files are located in the same directory as the main script.
 Adjustments to the file paths may be necessary if the data files are stored elsewhere.

 ## Data Description
-We've got our data neatly saved in TXT and CSV files, all set for analysis.
+We've got our data neatly saved in CSV files, all set for analysis.
 Each file comes with clear instructions on how to use them for our studies.
-#### **1. DLS Data:**
-File's name: `202302031519089.txt`
-Explanations:
-This file contains data from Dynamic Light Scattering (DLS) analysis.
-It was initially more comprehensive, but two specific types of data were extracted for separate analysis.
--	The remaining data includes:
-Diameter (nm), and Frequency (%)

-The data in this file is used to investigate the size of nanoparticles.

-#### **2. Hemolytic Toxicity Data:**
+#### **1. Hemolytic Toxicity Data:**
 File's name: `Hemolytic toxicity.csv`

 File's Columns: